pc9795/ds-algo-java/notes/gfg/ds/binary_tree.md

 Level order traversal can also be done by queues.

-**Space Complexity**
+## Space Complexity

 * BFS = O(width) max for balanced tree -> ceil(n/2) ->O(n)
 * DFS = O(height) max for skewed tree -> O(n)

 Extra space required for level order traversal is likely to be more when tree is more balanced and extra space for depth first traversal is likely to be more when tree is less balanced.

-**Threaded binary tree**
+# Threaded binary tree

 Binary trees have a lot of wasted space: the leaf nodes each have 2 null pointer.
 We can use these pointers to help us in inorder traversals.
 We can have the pointers reference the next node in inorder traversal; called threads.
 We need to know if a pointer is an actual link or a thread, so we keep a boolean for each pointer.

-**Construct a Binary tree with two traversal sequences** - We can construct only if one of them is inorder.
+# Construct a Binary tree with two traversal sequences

+We can construct only if one of them is inorder.

 * inorder and pre-order
 * inorder and post-order
 * inorder and level-order